 Time to get your Tour on!

 Billings, Montana’s Trailhead, has the only self–guided, walkable brewery tour in Montana.
-This unofficial “brewery district” is located downtown and includes six breweries and two distilleries, all within easy walking distance.
+This unofficial “brewery district” is located downtown and includes six breweries, two distilleries, and a cider house, all within easy walking distance.
 Take this 1.5-mile brewery route and enjoy some historic points along the way.

 Download and Print